-How did the diamond earn its reputation in France?Who is the oldest diamond jeweller in Paris?

-input - How did the diamond earn its reputation in France?
+How did the diamond earn its reputation in France?

 The incredibly strong diamond already had an unsurpassed reputation before it could be cut into the beautiful shapes we are familiar with today.
-The gemstone’s hardness was equal to invincibility and immortality.
-This was something also noted by King Louis IX and he introduced a new law in the 13th century, which reserved diamonds for the king.
-He was the only one permitted to adorn himself with the exceptional stone.
-However, the diamond was popular with the entire royal family in Paris within 100 years, with both the men and women.
+This gemstone's hardness symbolised invincibility and immortality.
+This was something also noted by King Louis IX

 Who is the oldest diamond jeweller in Paris?

-Where can I order competitively priced exclusive jewellery in Paris?
+Where can I order competitively-priced, fine jewellery in Paris?
 How can I obtain personal guidance when choosing my jewellery and diamonds in Paris?
 Ask our diamond experts for advice

 or make an appointment in our showroom in Paris